Overview

 Practical Information

-- Parking: Free car park to the right of the main gates, accessed from the N1 (old Airport Road) just north of Santry Village, next to Morton Stadium.
-Disabled parking spaces are available close to the entrance.
+- Admission & Parking: Entry is free.
+A free car park is located immediately to the right of the main gates on the N1 (Old Airport Road), just north of Santry Village next to Morton Stadium.

-- Accessibility: Main pathways are paved and level, suitable for wheelchairs and pushchairs.
-Some historic stone steps are not wheelchair‑accessible.
+- Accessibility: The primary loop and riverside path are paved and level, accommodating wheelchairs and pushchairs.
+Some original stone steps near the manor foundations are uneven and not fully accessible.

 Visitor Tips

-- Dogs are welcome off‑lead in the open grass areas but should be kept on a leash near the water’s edge.
+- Dogs are welcome off-lead in the open grass areas but should be kept on a lead near the water’s edge and around the playground.

 Nearby Attractions